humemai/co-learning/graph-learning/README.md

 actions is always equal to that of robot acitons.

 **TODO-5: Ask Emma if the above is true.**
+Answer Emma: The number of actions is not always the same, but there is an explicit ordering.
+For example, you can have a robot action in position 0, a human and a robot action in position 1 and just a robot action is position 2.

 ## Graph learning